 Considering website structure helps you plan and build effectively

-- Plan for the future by spotting gaps in your website content
+- Plan for growth: Spot gaps in your website content before they become problems

-- Keep your site clean and well-organized as you grow, ensuring it stays easy to use
+- Scale smoothly: Keep your site organized and easy to use as you add content

-So think about the basic structure of your website from the start — not just with what you need now, but what you’re likely to need later as well.
+So plan the basic structure of your website from the start, thinking not just about what you need now, but what you’re likely to need later as well.

 Well-structured sites help visitors find what they’re looking for

 A solid site structure doesn’t just help you.
-More importantly, it helps your visitors or customers.
-An organized site creates a great user experience that allows visitors to:
+More importantly, it creates a great user experience that allows visitors to:

-When users have a good experience with your website, it creates some trust with your brand — which makes them more likely to return, convert, or make purchases in the future.
+When users have a good experience with your website, it creates trust in your brand, which makes them more likely to return or convert in the future.

 Solid website structure helps with SEO

-- Where your pages are and what they’re about
+- Content location and topic: Where your pages are and what they’re about

-- Which pages are related and how to display them
+- Content relationships: Which pages are related and how they connect

 Internal linking (another part of site structure) is also key for SEO to boost authority and connect important, related topics on your site.
-Of course, all of this only helps visitors — including new ones who haven’t heard of your brand before — find your site and your products more easily.
+This helps new visitors who haven’t heard of your brand discover your site and products.

 How to find the best website structure